 You may need to click on >> to access Network Options

 Click on Network Options button and see if the network card is listed.
 If opened window is empty/blank, it means that no network card has been detected.
 In such case use WinPE-based media, or, if the issue persists, WinPE with custom drivers for particular network card.

-WinPE-based media does not have “Network Options” button at all.
-In order to see detected network cards, switch to black command-line window behind Acronis True Image and issue command “ipconfig /all” (without quotes).
+If the WinPE-based media does not have “Network Options” button, then switch to black command-line window behind Acronis True Image and issue command “ipconfig /all” (without quotes).
 See if network card is detected:

 - Make sure that assigned IP-address is not a link-local address:

 Look at IP Address value (Linux-based media and ASRM) or IPv4 Address (WinPE-based media).
 It must not start with 169.254., otherwise it would mean link-local address has been assigned and there is no proper connection to DHCP server.
 If it starts with 169.254, make sure that cables are connected properly to the PC, router and NAS, reboot them.

 - Run ping command to see if there is network connection to NAS.

 Press Ctrl+Alt+F2 to enter command-line